 The Magical Place

-The little look they give each other at the end says it all.
-Skye seemed to have understood May's intention and realize she doesn't really hate her, while May seems geniunely flattered Skye choose to model her "Shield agent" self after her.
+- The little look they give each other at the end says it all.
+Skye seemed to have understood May's intention and realize she doesn't really hate her, while May seems genuinely flattered Skye choose to model her "S.H.I.E.L.D. agent" self after her.

 Ward: All you need to join is dedication to the greater good.
 Coulson saw that in you the moment he met you.

-May showing that despite her initial dismissiveness towards Skye, she's come to care for her.
-See the beatdown she lays on Quinn in the interrogation room for proof.
+- May showing that despite her initial dismissiveness towards Skye, she's come to care for her.
+First, her desperately asking if the hyperbaric chamber is working.
+Then see the beatdown she lays on Quinn in the interrogation room for real proof.

-Quinn: You can't!
 May: Why?
 Because you're defenseless?
-Like she was?
+Like she was?!